 Platelet-rich plasma injections are a form of regenerative medicine that involves drawing a small amount of an individual’s blood and isolating the platelets.
 Platelet-rich plasma has the ability to heal and even regenerate damaged, lost, or aging tissue.
 Platelet-rich plasma injections can be helpful for a variety of injuries, especially when an injury is slow in healing, or when patients want to speed up healing beyond the average healing times most people experience.
 Tendon, ligament, and cartilage injuries are all potential sites for PRP injections.

 A trained sports medicine doctor or orthopedic surgeon injects the concentrated plasma into a predetermined location close to the injury.
 Ultrasound is used to visualize the path of the plasma towards the targeted structure.

 Platelets aren’t the only thing within PRP.
 They also contain certain components called growth factors.
 These components are critical to the body’s natural healing mechanisms for soft-tissue and bone.

-Runners and athletes who particularly rely on their feet are likely to develop plantar fasciitis.
+Runners and athletes who rely on their feet are likely to develop plantar fasciitis.
 This foot injury causes severe pain in the heels.
 If left unaddressed, it can lead to bone spurs.
-Not only will PRP injections help relieve pain; they will also begin the healing process.
+Not only will PRP injections help relieve pain; they will also initiate healing.

-As one of the leading sports and regenerative medicine centres in the Greater Toronto area, we at Sports & Exercise Medicine Institute, offer PRP treatment, injection therapy, non-surgical treatments for sports injuries, and physiotherapy,.
+As one of the leading sports and regenerative medicine centres in the Greater Toronto area, SEMI offers PRP treatment, injection therapy, non-surgical treatments for sports injuries, and massage therapy and physiotherapy,.